connoralittle/Reproducability-Study/README.md

 # Reproducability-Study
 >📋  A template README.md for code accompanying a Machine Learning paper
-# Dynamic Graph Clustering with Hybrid RNN-GCNArchitecture
+# Interpretable Clustering on Dynamic Graphs with Recurrent Graph Neural Networks

 This repository is the official implementation of Interpretable Clustering on Dynamic Graphs with Recurrent Graph Neural Networks(https://arxiv.org/abs/2012.08740).